1 August 2020

 It’s not just the biggest brands or most forward-thinking startups that tech is driving towards a bright future either.

 Businesses with huge fleets of trucks are seeing a huge increase in productivity thanks to technology.
-The driving processes has been streamed by communication innovations that allow them to stay in touch with their central offices and receive route updates on the fly.
+Drivers can remain in touch with head office to receive route updates on the fly.
 Fuel cards such as the Circle K fuel card (if you’re new to the concept of fuel cards it’s worth checking out iCompario’s guide) have both saved fleet businesses money and streamlined their operations – centralising all company fuel payments into one account in a move that saves accounts departments across the world hours every month.

 The autonomous uprising